hannahidayat/usgs-earthquake-activity/README.md

 ## Key Findings

+### Analysis
 Timestamp data was used to identify the hour with the most seismic activity and to aggregate hourly earthquake counts.

 The z-coordinate (depth) was extracted from `geometry` of the GeoJSON to locate the deepest earthquake event in the past 24 hours.

+### Data Visualization

+A global density map was created to visually highlight regions experiencing the highest density of seismic activity.
+Hexagonal points are used to represent the number of earthquakes in a location.